Guide to Diluting Essential Oils

 The Easiest Way to Make a 2% Dilution

 When working with small quantities of essential oils for your own personal use, the easiest way to measure is by the drop.
 Unfortunately, one drop of one essential oil may be bigger or smaller than another because of the viscosity and temperature of the oil and the size of the dropper or orifice reducer.
-As such, measuring by the drop is not the most accurate method of measuring essential or carrier oils, but it is generally okay for creating small topical blends and recipes for your own, individual use.
+As such, measuring by the drop is not the most accurate method of measuring essential or carrier oils, but it is generally okay for creating small topical blends and recipes for your own, personal use.
 The most accurate way of measuring is by weight, not by-the-drop or by volume.
 Measuring by weight is recommended for more precise blending and accuracy.
 Since most of those referring to this article are new to working with essential oils and don't have familiarity with measuring out tiny amounts of essential oils by weight, this article focuses upon measurement by the drop.

 A good rule of thumb when seeking to make a 2% dilution using the by-the-drop method is to add 12 drops of essential oil to each fl. ounce (30 ml) of cold pressed carrier oil, lotion, vegetable butter or other natural lipid/moisturizer.

 On average, based on my testing with different orifice reducers, pipettes, droppers and oils of varying thicknesses, 600 drops of essential oil equals 30ml or 1 fl. ounce - on average.
 However, some aromatherapy experts and educators that I highly respect do specify that the number of drops per ounce from their own experiences and testing is different.
 I hesitate to concede as I prefer to be more conservative when presenting this information to so many aromatherapy newcomers, so I continue to stick with my 600 drops per ounce basis.